-areas.
-"Ombudisman for the handlcapped."
+tions.
+"That's why I'm so glad to have ped."
 That's what Pete called his job.
-But Pete complained that not enough persons know he's there, ready to work with local organizations.
-"That's why I'm so glad to have the media," he said.
+But Pete complained that not enough persons know he's there, ready to work with local organizaquer," Pete admonished.
+"It's better sons or peace of mind, but because I to stay busy, not just for medical reaways look for different worlds to con-He never quit living after MS. "Althe media," he said. want to be busy."